jiankangren/IoT/Tutorials/01-Install-Raspberry-Pi.md

 ## Summary

 Now you have a Raspberry Pi, which is ready to use with VNC and File Access with a share.
-This setup is used in in the next tutorials.
+This setup is used in the next tutorials.